-This course will cover a variety of grammar topics with the goal of helping students develop and master an advance level of English grammar.
-Even though the emphasis is on grammar and writing, students will be expected to participate verbally in the class and be able to comment on writing from journal and scholarly research.
+This course covers a wide range of grammar topics aimed at helping students develop and master an advanced level of English grammar.
+While the main focus is on grammar and writing skills, students are also expected to participate actively in class discussions and provide thoughtful comments on writing from journals and scholarly research.